 Before I went to Australia, I had an image in my head of what life would be like.
 I could just see it.
 I’d live by the beach and there’d be a few cute guys around.
 The sun would always be shining and I’d be surfing the waves in Australia.

 Now most of that was true.
 I got to live 30 seconds away from the beach, there were a fair amount of cute guys around, I had my curly blonde hair matted with sea water, my tan was coming on pretty well and the sun was almost ALWAYS shining.
 Even when it wasn’t, I didn’t care because I was living the dream at Mojo Surf camp.

 Working there for 6 weeks was the ideal break I needed from Sydney at the time, however there was just one thing that wasn’t quite fitting into the picture.
-My surfing (if you can even call it that) was diabolical.
+My surfing in Australia (if you can even call it that) was diabolical.

 You’d think working for 6 weeks at a surf camp would be the perfect opportunity to learn how to surf.
 And it was.
 It was the best place I could have learnt.
 However, me and surfing didn’t get off to the best start.

 In my first lesson, I had the misfortune of my bikini top going AWOL.
 Not cool.
 Also not cool that by dinner time EVERYONE knew about my unfortunate mishap.

 The next time I went out for a surf, the waves were pretty rough.
 I have no idea what happened but before I knew it, the board was flying towards me and BOOM.
 It hits me right in the face.
 Yes it hurt.
 No I didn’t want it to happen again, so I got out of the water and took comfort on the sand where I knew I was safe.